 I’m going to show you option 2.

-2) Go into the group policy management console, select the GPO and click the delegation tab then click advanced.
+2. Go into the group policy management console, select the GPO click the delegation tab then click Advanced.

 That should do it.
 The computers in your deny group will need to be rebooted.

-When you check a computer with the gpresulr /r command the policy will show as denied
+When you check a computer with the gpresult /r command the policy will show as denied

 To deny any additional computers all you have to do is add them to the security group.
 I find this method more convenient than moving computers around to different OUs.